mksmw/DaveChrome/readme.md

 # Dave Runner

-This is my version of the well-known T-rex runner game with a slight twist in the model, where the T-rex is replaced with a friend of mine.
-All assets, except for the track, were made by me using Piskel."
+This is my version of the well-known T-rex runner game from the infamous 404 page.
+With a slight twist to the model, where the T-rex is replaced with a friend of mine.
+All assets were made by me using Piskel, except for the track.

 ## How to play